Hyrule Warriors: Age of Calamity: Development

 Age of Calamity was revealed in a trailer that was released in September 2020, presented by Zelda series producer Eiji Aonuma and Koei Tecmo producer Yosuke Hayashi.
 The game features the same art assets as Breath of the Wild, but uses the more combat-focused gameplay style of the previous Hyrule Warriors game.
 More information was revealed at the Tokyo Game Show on September 26.

 The game came into fruition when Breath of the Wilds director Hidemaro Fujibayashi and art director Satoru Takizawa pitched the idea to Aonuma, who liked the idea and after discussions.
 Aonuma then approached Hayashi, a producer from Koei Tecmo, to make a new Hyrule Warriors about the events of the Great Calamity, which were mentioned but not properly shown in Breath of the Wild.
 Aonuma felt that the battles would complement well with the style of a Warriors game.
 Nintendo's Zelda developers worked more closely with the development team at Koei Tecmo than on Hyrule Warriors, providing advisement and assistance with gameplay, graphics, world, and dialogue.

-During the Nintendo Treehouse Live gameplay presentation on October 7, Nintendo stated that the game will explore more backstories and relationships between characters, aspects that were not thoroughly examined in Breath of the Wild.
+During the Nintendo Treehouse Live gameplay presentation on October 7, Nintendo stated that the game would explore more backstories and relationships between characters, aspects that were not thoroughly examined in Breath of the Wild.
 At the end of that month, the demo became available to download from the Nintendo eShop, which includes the first chapter of the game.
 Kotaku noted from the demo that the game felt more connected to Breath of the Wild than to a Warriors title.